3dcitydb/3dcitydb-docs/source/3dcitydb/docker.rst

 .. image:: ../media/citydb_docker_logo.png
   :width: 80 px
   :align: right
-  :alt: 3D City Datbase on Docker
+  :alt: 3D City Database on Docker

 The 3DCityDB Docker images are available for *PostgreSQL/PostGIS* and *Oracle*.
 The PostgreSQL/PostGIS version is based on the official